carlmontanari/scrapli/docs/about/thank_you.md

 - [Brett Canter](https://github.com/wonderbred) for building the very first `scrapli_community` platform! (ruckus_fastiron)
 - [Alex Lardschneider](https://github.com/AlexLardschneider) for great conversation, many contributions to `scrapli_community`, and helping to improve various pieces of `scrapli` with great testing and troubleshooting!
+- [Marion](https://github.com/marionGh) for loads of testing hard to track down issues with the async transports!

 The following people have helped identify and report bugs in scrapli, thank you all!